 Buttery Holiday Sugar Cookies with Spiced Cinnamon Icing

 Tender, buttery sugar cookies decorated with a spiced cinnamon glaze, bringing warmth and festive flavor to your holiday table.
-This american-inspired christmas ready in about 25 minutes pairs (2 sticks), softened unsalted butter, granulated sugar, large egg for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 140 calories and feeds 30, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This american-inspired christmas ready in about 25 minutes layers (2 sticks), softened unsalted butter, granulated sugar, large egg into a dessert worth slowing down for — great for weekend baking, holiday tables, or any time you want a sweet payoff at the end of a meal.
+Each serving lands at about 140 calories and feeds 30, so it slots into a weekend bake or a special-occasion dessert tray.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients